AMC V8 engine

-American Motors Corporation 'Rambler V8' (1956–1967)
+American Motors Corporation Gen 1 (1956–1967)

-This engine is most commonly referred to as the Rambler V8.
-It's also referred to as the AMC GEN1 (first generation AMC V-8) and sometimes as the Nash V8.
+This engine series is often called the "Rambler V8".
+It is also sometimes referred to as the "Nash V8".

-Design work on AMC's first V8 engine began in 1954, yielding an engine produced in three displacements between 250 CID and 327 CID from 1956 until 1966 - including a pioneering electronic fuel injected (EFI) "Electrojector" in that larger size beginning in 1957.
+Design work on AMC's first V8 engine began in 1954, yielding versions produced in three displacements between 250 CID and 327 CID from 1956 until 1966.

 American Motors' president, George W. Mason, had negotiated a verbal agreement with Packard that the two companies would supply parts for each other when practical.
-This was a prelude to a possible merger of the two companies at a later date, but that never occurred.
-With the industry-wide acceptance of V8 engine designs after World War II, AMC started buying Packard V8s in 1954 for the 1955 Nash Ambassador and Hudson Hornet.
+The arrangement was a prelude to a possible merger of the two companies at a later date, but the corporate consolidation did not materialize.
+With the industry-wide acceptance of V8 engine designs after World War II, AMC purchased Packard V8s in 1954 for the 1955 Nash Ambassador and Hudson Hornet.

 These Packard V8s were supplied with extra-thick head gaskets to reduce power output and came mated to Packard "Ultramatic" automatic transmissions only.
-In addition to the verbal agreement, Packard sent AMC some parts bids, but these were rejected as too expensive.
-George W. Romney, AMC's new leader, decided against further relationships with Packard shortly after entering the position of CEO in October 1954 after Mason's sudden death.
-It is said that Romney gave orders to design an in-house V8 engine as quickly as possible.
+In addition to the verbal agreement, Packard sent AMC some parts bids, which were rejected as too expensive.
+After Mason's sudden death in October 1954, George W. Romney, AMC's new CEO, decided against further relationships with Packard.
+Reportedly, Romney gave orders to design an in-house V8 engine as quickly as possible.

-Directly quoting the original 1956 SAE Article entitled "The New American Motors V8":
+The original 1956 SAE Article entitled "The New American Motors V8" describes:

 The entire program was under the direction of Meade F. Moore, Vice-President of Automotive Research and Engineering, and through his efforts, the project was carried on cooperatively by our Kenosha and Detroit Engineering Departments.
 Obviously, such a division of both design and development required the utmost in teamwork by F.F.
 Kishline, Chief Engineer, and his assistants, E.L.
 Monson and J.S.
 Voigt in Kenosha, and by R.H.
 Isbrandt, Chief Design Engineer, and W.S.
 Berry, Chief Mechanical Engineer, in Detroit."

-The engineering team was able to get the clean sheet V8 into production in less than 18 months due in part to being able to apply the research and development effots that were done by Kaiser-Frazer for engines that never reached production.
+The engineering team was able to get the clean sheet V8 into production in less than 18 months due in part to being able to apply the research and development efforts that were done by Kaiser-Frazer for engines that never reached production.
 One of AMC's engineers, David Potter, had worked on developing V8 engines for Kaiser-Frazer.